Hey there, Small Business Owner Jill!

 - Drip content: Time-released content allows you to start a subscriber out at a specific point in your membership site and slowly “drip” or release content over time for the length of the subscription.
 This is amazing for any membership site content you have created in advance.
 Each subscriber will be on a schedule and gain access to more content the longer they stay subscribed.
 Alternatively, you may be creating content on the fly and want to be able to provide content to your subscribers as you create it.

-- Custom application development: Make sure that the platform you choose to build a membership site on allows you create the kind of content you need.
+- Subscription website builder: Make sure that the platform you choose to build a membership site on allows you create the kind of content you need.
 If you have quizzes, tests, or other user feedback, then you may need a way to store this type of information.
 Special tools that you provide to your subscribers may also require that your membership site management solution supports custom code.

 - Customer support: This is extremely important.
 What are you going to do when your membership site breaks or you can’t figure out how to use it?
 Are you comfortable with rolling up your sleeves and looking at code?
 If you are ninja wizard then you may not need it, but for the rest of us, having a customer support team to turn to when things go wrong can give you peace of mind and save you money.